 6.15.2.1 Security flows

-Figure 6.15.2.1-1: Security flows for Sidelink Positioning group communication
+Figure 6.15.2.1-1: Security flows for Sidelink Positioning one-to-many communication

-0a and 0b.The UE is pre-configured with the Group ID of a SL Positioning service.
+0a and 0b.
+The UE is provided with the Ranging/SL positioning application identifier during the parameters/policy provisioning for Ranging/SL positioning service as specified in clause 5.1 of TS 23.586 [xx].

-Editor’s Note: Whether and how the Group ID of a SL Positioning service is pre-configured on the UE is FFS.
+NOTE 1: The SLPP one-to-many communication can use either broadcast or groupcast at the AS layer.

+NOTE 2: For ProSe UEs, the Ranging/SL positioning application identifier is the ProSe identifier [xx].

+NOTE 3: For V2X UEs, the Ranging/SL positioning application identifier is the V2X service type [xx].NOTE x: Whether to include group ID and group member ID in the SLPP message will be decided during normative work.

+Editor’s Note: whether V2X UEs can support the same procedure would be determined by SA2.

 Steps 1 – 3 refer to a sending UE.

 1a.
 The UE establishes a secure connection with the Sidelink Positioning Key Management Function (SLPKMF) based on the security procedures specified in clause 5.2.5 of TS 33.503 [6].
-The UE sends a Key Request message to Sidelink Positioning Key Management Function (SLPKMF) including the Group ID of the Ranging and SL positioning service.
+The UE sends a Key Request message to Sidelink Positioning Key Management Function (SLPKMF) including the Ranging /SL positioning application identifier.

 1b.
 The SLPKMF replies with the Key Response message containing the Sidelink Positioning Group Key (SLPGK), the key ID (SLPGK ID), the validity time, and the chosen ciphering and integrity algorithms.
 In addition, the Key Response message can include multiple SLPGK and SLPGK ID pairs with different validity times.
 Group member ID can be either assigned by the SLPKMF or generated at the UE.
 In the former case, the Group member ID is included in the Key Response message.
 In the latter case, the UE generates a Group member ID randomly so that it is uniquely identified in a group.

+NOTE x: In case the SLPLMF of a receiving UE is different from the SLPKMF of a sending UE, the provisioning of security materials as specified in clause 6.1.3.2 in TS 33.503 [6] is reused.

+NOTE x: Group refers to the Ranging/SL positioning service.
+Accordingly, Group ID refers to the Ranging/SL positioning application identifier and Group member ID refers to the identifier of the UE that is authorized to receive the Ranging/SL positioning service.

-NOTE: The length of a Group member ID will be determined during the normative work.
-When the Group member ID is randomly generated by the UE, its length should be long enough to avoid collision.2.
-Upon receiving the Key Request message, the UE derives the Sidelink Positioning Traffic Key (SLPTK) from SLPGK using Group ID, Group member ID, and SLPTK ID.
+NOTE x: The length of a Group member ID will be determined during the normative work.
+When the Group member ID is randomly generated by the UE, its length should be long enough to avoid collision.

+NOTE x: Whether group member ID is provisioned by the network or self-selected will be decided during normative work.

+2. Upon receiving the Key Request message, the UE derives the Sidelink Positioning Traffic Key (SLPTK) from SLPGK using Group ID, Group member ID, and SLPTK ID.
 SLPTK ID is a counter set to a unique value in the sending UE that has not been previously used together with the same SLPGK and the associated SLPGK ID.
 The UE further calculates the Sidelink Positioning Encryption Key (SLPEK) and Sidelink Positioning Integrity Key (SLPIK) from SLPTK using the chosen algorithm IDs, respectively.

 3. The UE protects the messages as described in clause 6.15.2.2.1, and sends the messages to the group.